-“What’s the ROI of your mother?” replied Gary Vaynerchuk when someone asked him about the return on investment of social media marketing.
+“What’s the ROI of your mother?” enquired Gary Vaynerchuk when someone asked him about the return on investment of social media marketing.

 Gary has a point here.
 Not everything may or should be quantified.
 Some things bring non-monetary value that is far greater than money.
 For instance, if your safety training leads to fewer accidents, it can potentially result in a saved human life.
 Now, that is invaluable!